antoninoLorenzo/AI-OPS/README.md

 to explore the role of Generative AI in ethical hacking.
 With a focus on accessibility and practical use, it aims to accelerate common tasks in pentesting such as exploit development, vulnerability research, and code analysis.

-It is designed to support human operators rather than automate penetration testing activities entirely, ensuring that AI remains a supplementary tool during real-world workflows.
+**Disclaimer**: AI-OPS goal is to support human operators rather than automate penetration testing activities entirely, ensuring that AI remains a supplementary tool during real-world workflows.
+As any other automation tool, it doesn't replace operator competence, neither knowledge: AI won't do the work for you, but it may help in the process.

 In the current iteration, AI-OPS does not  directly interact with target systems.
 Instead, it serves as an assistive tool that aids in tasks like generating proof-of-concept (PoC) exploits, researching security vulnerabilities in specific technologies, and analyzing code for potential flaws.

 ### Key Features